XPetkovski/react-native-calendar/README.md

 also what I would improve where needed to add classes to be more OOP, I use object literals, cause its small scale, but Im aware, I use and have worked the true OOP way of Typescript And that is what I would improve mainly, adding Encapuslation & Abstraction, Model Class for the models
+EDIT: Added SignIn Controller for demonstrative purposes and part of the refactor

 Something like this example